ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 };
 ```

-If you would like to specify the output path for a single vendored asset, you can do so by using `app.import`.
+If you would like to specify the output path for a single file in the `vendor` directory, you can do so by using `app.import`.

 ```javascript {data-filename=ember-cli-build.js}
 module.exports = function (defaults) {